 The byte order in Gazell and the nRF52 Series radio peripheral are not the same.

 This is because the address bytes are rearranged in Gazell to match radio of the nRF24L IC.

 All eight pipes on both the Device and the Host have two first in first out (FIFO) buffers that can hold packets.

 Each pipe has a TX FIFO and an RX FIFO.

 The total number of packets in the FIFOs is six, while every individual TX or RX FIFO (8 pipes x 2 = 16 in total) can store three packets.

-When Gazell is enabled in Device mode, any packets uploaded to a TX FIFO will be transmitted at the next opportunity.
+When Gazell is enabled in Device role, any packets uploaded to a TX FIFO will be transmitted at the next opportunity.